 The AQR constituted a thorough review of the carrying values of the Bank's Greek portfolios as of 30 June 2015 encompassing 98% of the Greek portfolio.
-The AQR identified additional provisioning needs, leading to a CET1 ratio of 8.6%, after taking into account the entire amount of losses identified in the AQR, which implies a capital shortfall of € 339 million, relative to the threshold of a CET1 ratio of 9.5%.
+The AQR identified additional provisioning needs of earrow 1,906 million, primarily driven by the deterioration in the macroeconomic environment in Greece, leading to a CET1 ratio of 8.6%, after taking into account the entire amount of losses identified in the AQR.
+This implies a capital shortfall of earrow 339 million, relative to the threshold of a CET1 ratio of 9.5%.
 The AQR-adjusted capital position provided the starting point for the Stress Test (ST).